 Clinical Pastoral Education

-Children’s Health℠ applies its role as a leading teaching hospital in North Texas to its Pastoral Care Department as well.
+Children’s Health℠ applies its role as a leading teaching hospital in North Texas to its Spiritual Care and Education Department as well.
 Just as we train future medical leaders, our program prepares divinity students for a variety of ministries including institutional chaplaincy, pastoral ministry in a congregational setting, volunteer ministries, non-profit ministry and pastoral counseling.

-Please contact us regarding openings in our Supervisory CPE program before submitting your application.
-You can find a program schedule of our CPE offerings here.
+Please contact us regarding openings in our Educator Candidacy CPE program before submitting your application.

 We also offer single units of CPE, Levels I and II, throughout the year: